Folk Hero & Funny Guy

 The film had its world premiere at the Tribeca Film Festival on April 16, 2016.
 It was released in a limited release and through video on demand on May 12, 2017, by Gravitas Ventures.

 Plot

-Successful singer-songwriter plans to help his friend with his struggling comedy career by hiring him as his opening act on his solo tour.
+A successful singer-songwriter plans to help his friend with his struggling comedy career by hiring him as his opening act on his solo tour.